RRHA banned 10,000 people from public housing over the years. Here’s what it cost one of them.

 Life on the list for Travis Green began with a knock at the door of his sister’s Whitcomb Court apartment.

-Green, about 18 at the time, found a Richmond Police officer outside.
-Sign this paper, the officer ordered, or I’ll arrest you for trespassing.
+Green, about 18 at the time, found a Richmond police officer outside.
+Sign this paper, the officer ordered, or you’ll be arrested for trespassing.

 “How are you going to tell me I can’t go home?”
-Green, now a 41-year-old father, said in an interview recalling his reaction at the time.
+Green, now a 41-year-old father, asked in an interview recalling his reaction at the time.

 To institute the policy, the Richmond City Council granted RRHA’s request to privatize the streets and sidewalks in public housing.
 With no public right of way, police could stop anyone they encountered and check to see if their name was on the list.
 If it was, police could charge them with trespassing.
 If it wasn’t, police could ban them on the spot and arrest them for trespassing if they couldn’t prove they had a reason to be on RRHA property.